 AGTS has 7 classrooms where students gather for their academic pursuits.
 Five of the rooms are conducive to a seminar-style teaching context.
 Two of the lecture halls offer stadium seating for larger classes.
 All classrooms are equipped with quality technology, which enhances the educational experience.

 The Great Hall serves as the grand entrance to the Seminary.
 This beautiful space serves as a multi-functional area used for informal gatherings, lectures , formal receptions, and dinners.

 Koo Kay Peng Prayer Chapel

 The AGTS prayer chapel is literally at the heart of the building.
 It serves as a symbolic reminder of the centrality of prayer to our labors on Christ’s behalf.
 The room is beautiful and functional: a reproduction of the mural the “Miracle At Pentecost” from the Museum of Biblical Arts by Torger Thompson surrounds a skylight, and circular benches bearing flags from around the world surround a global prayer map depicting the unreached portions of the earth.
-The World Prayer Center was made possible by Dr. Koo Kay Peng, Chief Execuitve of Malaysia United Industries.
+The World Prayer Center was made possible by Dr. Khoo Kay Peng, Chief Executive of Malaysia United Industries.

 The Student Lounge, which the Student Leadership Council remodeled in 2015, provides a coffee-house environment where students can study and enjoy building friendships that will last a lifetime.